natgo/wt-wiki-scraper/wikitext-transpiled/ground/Flakpanzer%2038.md

 * Extremely poor survivability: only two crew protected by thin armour makes it easily to get destroyed by overpressure
 * Rather long reload time requires strict trigger control
-* The PzGr 40 belt is mixed with low-penetrating belts, reducing its anti-tank capability as half of the shells sometimes won't be able to penetrate
+* The PzGr.40 belt is mixed with low-penetrating belts, reducing its anti-tank capability as half of the shells sometimes won't be able to penetrate
 * Slow reverse speed of only -6 km/h can get the player killed due to not being able to retreat from danger quickly

 == History ==